ng-consult/redis-url-cache/README.md

 This is the same object, independently of the storage engine used.

-An example worth 1000 words, so here is one :
+An example worth 1000 words :

 ```javascript